Guiding You Through the Disability Maze

 In Georgia, anyone who becomes severely injured or disabled and is unable to work may receive Social Security benefits.
 The Social Security Administration (SSA), however, denies more applications than they approve.

-Claimants who are not approved right away are required to attend a Social Security Disability hearing.
-This hearing is essential, as it determines whether someone receives benefits.
+Claimants who are not approved right away are required to attend a Social Security disability hearing.
+A Social Security hearing is essential, as it determines whether someone receives benefits.
 Therefore, it is crucial to know some tips for answering questions that may be asked.

-Disability claimants often become intimidated when facing an administrative law judge (ALJ) at these hearings.
+SSDI claimants often become intimidated when facing an administrative law judge (ALJ) at these disability hearings.
 Although speaking with a judge can be intimidating, it is important to answer as succinctly as possible.
 If the claimant does not understand the question, they should tell the judge that.

 The ALJ may ask about specific conditions, symptoms, and locations of the disability.
 Instead of a claimant saying their back hurts, they should say they experience a shooting pain that travels up their back every time they bend over or that there is a constant dull ache in their lower back.
 This will tell the judge how the disability is affecting the claimant and will provide them with a clearer picture of the overall disability.
 It will also allow the ALJ to compare what a claimant is saying with known symptoms of a condition.
 When those match, it helps the claimant’s credibility and may lead to a positive outcome.